2024 Solingen arson attack: Investigation

 At the start of the investigation, police did not immediately suspect arson.
 However, residue of fire accelerant led to the analysis of nearby surveillance cameras which showed a figure identified by a distinct backpack just before the fire.
 A suspect was arrested on 29 March 2024, but released a day later for lack of evidence and providing an alibi.

+Media noted parallels to the 1993 Solingen arson attack, in which neo-Nazis set an apartment with Turkish residents on fire, killing five people, including three children.
 Publicly, police did not confirm or deny the possibility for a political motive.
 Media had noted that all but one of the building's tenants had a migration background, though reports after Szalla's arrest speculated that the fire could have been set due to his conflict with his former landlady.
 In April 2024, a female police officer added a handwritten addendum to the case file about a potential right-wing motive.
 However, the comment was struck out the same day and left out of subsequent records.
 The removal was first believed to have been carried out by a member of Wuppertal Police, but it was later announced that state security had done so after review, with the reasoning that the officer who had collected the evidence and made the entry did not have enough experience.

 Szalla was the subject of a private lawsuit following an argument with two men with migration background, in which Szalla had assaulted one man by throwing a metal fence.
 Police refused to launch an investigation.
 His search history around that time showed that he looked up "death of private plaintiff", "plaintiff passed away", and "weapon darknet".